steveknoblock/seseragi/seseragi/seseragi.md

+# Sesseragi

-Sesseragi
+New Sesseragi theme.

-Theme without any Brandymore Castle-specific elements.

-New
+# New
---

 The new design will focus on a set of page types.